Skip to Main Content

 • Use structured interviews for recruitment and promotions to prevent bias and have diverse selection panels

-• Attract and hire returners (people who have taken an extended career break for caring or other reasons and who are either not currently employed or are working in roles for which they are over-qualified), ensuring the recruitment process is return friendly and non-bias
+• Attract and hire returners (people who have taken an extended career break for caring of other reasons and who are either not currently employed or are working in roles for which they are over-qualified), ensuring the recruitment process is return friendly and non-bias

-• Enhanced family leave including maternity and paternity.
+• Enhanced family leave packages

-• Hold open and honest exit interviews that encourage feedback to find out the reasons why people leave our business.
+• Hold open and honest exit interviews that encourage feedback to find out the reasons why people leave our business

-• Continue to encourage women to consider sales and technical roles, whether through internal promotions or external recruitment including reaching out to schools and colleges.
+• Continue to encourage women to consider sales and technical roles, whether through internal promotions or external recruitment including reaching out to schools and colleges

-• Train all managers on unconscious bias as part of an ongoing training plan in line with the Phoenix company values/ valued behaviours.
+• Train all managers on unconscious bias as part of an ongoing training plan in line with the Phoenix company values/ valued behaviours

-• Encourage greater take-up of paternity leave and shared parental leave; creating a culture where people feel comfortable and confident to request paternity leave and shared parental leave.
+• Encourage greater take-up of paternity leave and shared parental leave; creating a culture where people feel comfortable and confident to request paternity leave and shared parental leave

-• Actively look at every stage of the employee lifecycle to ensure that people management practices are fair and inclusive.
+• Actively look at every stage of the employee lifecycle to ensure that people management practices are fair and inclusive

-• Ensure women are represented on all of our visual assets and marketing collateral that we produce as a business.
+• Ensure women are represented on all of our visual assets and marketing collateral that we produce as a business

 Declaration: